 Favour and Disfavour

 In Aegean the gods play an important role beyond the Hubris mechanics.
 Dieties readily grant their favour and disfavour depending on the PCs actions towards them and their servants.
 If a PC gains the favour of a diety they can invoke that deity once per session.
 This allows them to reroll the failed dice on a skill check—as long as the skill is within the domain of the deity.
-So Artemis could be invoked on a Missile skill check but not for Diplomacy.
+So Artemis could be invoked on a Accuracy skill check but not for Diplomacy.

 A disfavour can be invoked once per session by the player or by the GM.
 This forces the player to reroll the successful dice on a skill check for a skill within the deity's domain.
 If the GM invokes the disfavour the player can refuse, but their character immediately gains 1 Hubris for defying the gods.